waihoh/SatelliteImagery/README.md

 Dataset is from https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset.
 Place the *train*, *test* and *valid* subfolders in *dataset* folder.

 Trained D-LinkNet34 model provided by authors can be downloaded from their Dropbox at https://www.dropbox.com/sh/h62vr320eiy57tt/AAB5Tm43-efmtYzW_GFyUCfma?dl=0.
-Place the file in weights folder.
+Place the file in a *weights* folder.

 # Requirements
 * python==3.9.12